VasiliyMatr/ILAB_2ndYEAR/T03MATRIX/README.md

 ### 1. std::vector analog:

-Exceptions safe template container which owns dynamically allocated massive is implemented.
+Exceptions safe template container which incapsulates dynamically allocated massive is implemented.

 This container provides O(1) element access algo complexity, push amortized O(1) complexity and pop O(1) complexity.
 Iterators are also implemented.

+### 2. Linear classes hierarchy:

+Linear objects classes hierarchy is implemented.
+This hierarchy provides IMathVector, IMatrix, and ISquareMatrix template interfaces for linear objects and matrixes.

+There are common template implementations for linear objects interfaces: MathVector and SquareMatrix classes.

+And all of these implementations are covered with handy and extendable unit tests.